Last updated on May 20th, 2019

 No. Though, again, it’s highly recommended that you have an insurance policy in case you’re in an accident.

-If the police officer determines that you don’t have insurance, you will be guilty of a class 3 misdemeanor.
+If the police officer determines that you don’t have insurance and have not paid the uninsured motorist’s fee, you will be guilty of a Class 3 misdemeanor.
 That means a fine of up to $500 and a mark on your criminal record.

 - Losing your driving privileges.